Skip to main content

 You can often build a profile of your guests, and establish the reasons behind their trip by analysing their data within your property management system.
 However, check-in is the perfect time for your staff to find out more information about your guests’ travel purpose; Are they on a business trip or a romantic weekend away?
 Or, are they simply having a relaxing holiday with the whole family?
 Once you know what they are after, use that information wisely and make it work for you.

 For example, when you have honeymooners stay with you, offer them something special to enhance their experience such as a free room upgrade or a free spa treatment.
 Don’t just satisfy your guests – delight them.
+(Make sure you also collect feedback whenever you can – be it through a customer survey or thank you email – so you can improve future guest experiences.)

-Reward customer loyalty
+3. Reward customer loyalty

 Acquiring a new customer can cost five to nine times more than selling to an existing customer, so it’s pivotal that hotels do everything they can to keep their existing guests happy and revisiting time and again.

-Loyalty programs that offer guests discounts, freebies and other perks, for example, can add real value to a guest’s experience – and ultimately to your sales graph.
+Guest loyalty programs that offer guests discounts, freebies and other perks, for example, can add real value to a guest’s experience – and ultimately to your sales graph.

 Remember to keep it personal.
 By focusing on making rewards personal and meaningful, providing in-the-moment accessible rewards and reshaping the customer experience, hoteliers can win customers and entice them to come back repeatedly.